 ‘One will fall’

-Godzilla vs. Kong is a 2021 American science-fiction action film that pits two of the greatest screen monsters against one another.
+Godzilla vs. Kong American-Australian science-fiction action film that pits the greatest screen monsters against one another.
 Meanwhile, humanity is caught in the conflab.

 Directed by Adam Wingard (Death Note; Blair Witch; The Guest; You’re Next) from a screenplay co-written by Eric Pearson (Black Widow; Thor: Ragnarok) and Max Borenstein (Kong: Skull Island; Godzilla 2014), based on a story by Terry Rossio, Michael Dougherty and Zach Shields.